 In this example, the canary run is comparing a new version deployment with memory leak introduced and slightly higher throughput than the baseline version.

 Score details present each of the metrics and their behavior over the period of the canary run.
 The default view of the details presents the user with the metrics that are tagged as critical or on the watch list that has failed the canary comparison.

-As configured Comparison and Baseline versions, Based on configured versions opsmx compares and analysis both log data, displays the score and any differnce between baseline and release version.
+As configured Comparison and Baseline versions, Based on configured versions OpsMx compares and analysis both log data, displays the score and any difference between baseline and release version.

-The deployment is analysed by the logs of new release against the baseline.
-The events are categorised into 'UnExpected', 'Expected', 'Baseline' and 'Ignored'.
+The deployment is analyzed by the logs of new release against the baseline.
+The events are categorized into 'UnExpected', 'Expected', 'Baseline' and 'Ignored'.
 All of these are done through Natural Language Processing.
 The events are auto-identified by the type of clusters.